 Every Christmas growing up, you could guarantee that a batch of lemon squares was going to be made at least once.
-These Creamy Lemon Squares bring me back to the simple days.
+These Creamy Gluten Free Lemon Bars bring me back to the simple days.
 And the aroma that fills the kitchen when these are baking transport me to Christmas as a kid.
 These vegan lemon bars don’t skimp on taste or tanginess.
 They are just as good (if not better) than the original recipe I used to make.
 With this recipe in my back pocket, lemon squares at Christmas can once again be a tradition.

 - 1 flax egg (mix 1 tbsp flax meal with 3 tbsp of water)